 Remote work is gaining popularity in the call center, and for good reason.
 But is it really worth relying call center activities on remote workforce?

-Besides a number of benefits we already talked about in a previous article, recent studies have shown that remote agents are more productive.
+Besides a number of benefits we often talk about on the VCC Live’s blog, recent studies have shown that remote agents are more productive.
 Also, it seems they enjoy working from home and wouldn’t want to give up on it.

 The shift from on-premise to virtual